Inkerman Station (Revoked)

 Project Information:

-The project operated under the Carbon Farming Initiative using the Early Dry Season (EDS) Savanna Burning methodology.
-This method involves conducting strategic, cool-burning fires early in the dry season (typically before August) to reduce the fuel load on the ground.
-By doing so, land managers aim to prevent high-intensity, uncontrolled wildfires late in the dry season, which release significantly more greenhouse gases (methane and nitrous oxide) than controlled early burns.
+The project operated under the Reduction of Greenhouse Gas Emissions through Early Dry Season Savanna Burning methodology.
+This method involves conducting strategic, cool-burning fires during the early dry season (typically before August) to reduce the fuel load.
+By doing so, the project aims to prevent high-intensity, uncontrollable wildfires later in the dry season.
+These late-season fires burn hotter and release significantly more methane and nitrous oxide than the controlled early burns.